Contractor Payment Terms | Everything You Need to Know

 Invoice on Time

 Set a construction payment schedule that documents a timeline throughout the whole project and identifies when your clients will need to make money transfers to you.
-If you haven’t had such an experience before, here are some payment schedules that are proven to work in the construction industry.
+If you haven’t had such an experience before, here are some payment schedules that work the best in the construction industry.

 Prepayment

 A prepayment is when the client pays you some amount of money in advance before you deliver the service.
 Some companies ask for an upfront payment as a small percentage of the overall payment.
-Somewhere between 25 to 33% is a reasonable expectation for medium-size projects.
-Sometimes such an upfront payment becomes crucial for construction company owners, to have some money in advance for their service to pay for the initial project costs.
+Sometimes upfront payment becomes crucial for construction company owners, to have some money in advance for their service to pay for the initial project costs.

 However, as with any financial transaction made in expectation of work being carried out, there is a risk.
 The main problem is the possibility that the work will not be completed, either because the contractor is unable to do it satisfactorily, or in the worst-case scenario, ceases to trade.